AKASHAorg/eth-bucharest/documentation/custom-hooks.md

 `Object`

-networkNotSupported: true if web3 provider is not on the specified network
+networkNotSupported will return true if web3 provider is not on the specified network

 | Name | Type |
 | :------ | :------ |